nprapps/pym-particle/readme.rst

 Open questions
 --------------

-* Does it make sense to offer the ``shim()`` method that supports elements other than ``<pym-particle>``?
-Although it's not a lot of code on its own, it does complicate the connectedCallback and some other code paths.
 * What additional functions should be made available in the loader library?
 Do people generally use the navigate or scroll functions?
 * How do people typically use these libraries?
 Should we offer an unpackaged version via CDN, or embrace NPM?
 * This library should address confusion around initializing Pym, problems with page margin, and automatically monitoring page height.
 Are there other Pym v1 weaknesses or edge cases we can address here?